-Table 3 - Penalty and Required Remediation Penalty \$6,822
+Table 3 - Penalty and Required Remediation

-Required Remediation 1
+Penalty \$5,700

-In addition to paying the monetary penalty, Respondent must cease and refrain from purchasing, selling, or installing any device that defeats, bypasses, or otherwise renders inoperative an emission component of any motor vehicle engine regulated by the EPA.
+Required Remediation In addition to paying the monetary penalty, Respondent must cease and refrain from purchasing, selling, or installing any device that defeats, bypasses, or otherwise renders inoperative an emission component of any motor vehicle engine regulated by the EPA.
 Also, Respondent must cease and refrain from tampering with emission control systems on EPA-certified motor vehicles and motor vehicle engines.
-Toward that end, Respondent agrees to comply with the Compliance Plan attached as Appendix A. Respondent shall also ensure that all staff receive a copy of the attached Compliance Plan on an annual basis.
+Respondent acknowledges receipt of the Compliance Plan attached as Appendix A.